Kāhili: Kāhili bearer

 Only the ali'i had the right to possess kāhili; It was considered a staff of state.
-A pa'a-kāhili (kāhili bearer) followed the king everywhere he went.
-The standard could be used as a fly-brush and waved over the sleeping noble.
+A pa'a-kāhili (kāhili bearer) followed the king everywhere he went (publicly).
+The standard could be used as a fly-brush and were waved over the sleeping noble or royal by servants, and these kāhili-bearers working in the sleeping chambers were called haʻakuʻe, and were necessarily of the same gender as their master.
 A ha'aku'e was a kāhili bearer of the same sex as the person they served.
 The role was similar to that of a squire or page.

 Funeral rites

-The hana lawelawe of the pa'a-kāhili is an important ritual duty at the funeral of a Hawaiian noble's funeral.
+The hana lawelawe of the pa'a-kāhili is an important ritual duty at a Hawaiian noble's funeral.
 From the time the body is laid out to the moment it is interred, the bearers wave the kāhili above the deceased.
 Three of four kāhili bearers stand on either side and at regular intervals raise the standards above the body until they meet the opposing feathered staff on the other side.
 The standards are then waved to the right, left and then up while genealogy chants are sung detailing the deeds of the figure and their ancestors.
 When the body is transported from the home to the church, the hearse is surrounded by kāhili bearers.
 Once at the chapel the ritual continues, as well as while transferring the deceased to the cemetery.
 At Bernice Pauahi Bishop's funeral, 150 black kāhili were carried and displayed.

 Crafting

 Feather crafting is something that was brought to the islands from the first Polynesian voyagers, however, Hawaii has the most advanced examples.
 The feathers of small birds that were held in high regard for their religious significance were used in crafting a number of the regalia of the Hawaiian chiefs.
 The ʻahu ʻula, mahiole, kāhili and other objects of the aliʻi were made with these sacred feathers.

+The native goose (nene) and crow (ʻalalā) were sources of kāhili feathers, and these were also eaten.
+The "choicest" kāhili derived its feathers from the native owl (pueo) and hawk (ʻio).

 A skilled craftsman would be used to create these specific items.
 The craft was a strong hereditary bond and was passed to younger generations from older experts.
 The poʻe hahai manu were the expert feather gatherers and would spend months in collection hunts in the forest.
 Collecting the feathers would sometimes be done for generations.